SmoothSpatula/SmoothSpatula-DPSindicator/README.md

 3. The mod should now be loaded.
 Enjoy your DPS!

 ## Special Thanks To
-* iDeathHD for the help pn the draw text function
+* iDeathHD for the help on the draw text function
 * The Return Of Modding team

 ## Contact